Clauses 8.1 and 8.2—Provide requested information to ASQA

 - by providing information about significant changes to its ownership within 90 calendar days of the change occurring

 - in the retention, archiving, retrieval and transfer of records.

 The RTO ensures that any third party delivering services on its behalf is required under written agreement to cooperate with the VET Regulator:

 - by providing accurate and factual responses to information requests from the VET Regulator relevant to the delivery of services

-- in the conduct of audits and the monitoring of its operations.
+- in the conduct of performance assessments (audits) and the monitoring of its operations.

 What clauses 8.1 and 8.2 mean for your RTO

 RTOs are responsible for: